multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 > Coco Chanel once said that “fashion is architecture: it is a matter of proportions.”

-- Auto Layout in code: addConstraints with Visual Format Language
+- Auto Layout in code and addConstraints with Visual Format Language

 #### [Day 31](https://www.hackingwithswift.com/100/31)